- Information that we collect from you and your use of this website

 3.3 Monitoring use

-In order to protect the security and working of the NIHR HPRU in EI network and computer systems, it may be necessary to monitor or log the use of these systems.
+In order to protect the security and working of the NIHR HPRU in BSE network and computer systems, it may be necessary to monitor or log the use of these systems.
 If there are indications of abuse of systems or that individuals may be using systems in excess of their authority, files, messages and any or all uses of the systems may be intercepted, monitored, recorded, copied, audited, inspected and disclosed to authorised University and law enforcement personnel.

 Should the information we hold about you be incorrect, you can change and update your personal information and you can have your information corrected by contacting us.